-Electromagnetic suspended magnets have a very deeply penetrating holding field, which makes them very suitable for larger capacities.
-Electromagnetic suspension magnets can be switched on and off, this simplifies cleaning (when the magnet is switched off the Fe particles fall off the block), and they are more flexible as they can be activated whenever the process requires their use.
-However, electromagnetic block magnets do consume power, and they require a control box.
+Electromagnetic suspended magnets have a very deeply penetrating holding field.
+This makes them very suitable for larger capacities.
+Electromagnetic suspended magnets can be switched on and off.
+This simplifies cleaning (when the magnet is switched off the Fe particles fall off the block), and they are more flexible as they can be activated whenever the process requires their use.
+However, electromagnetic suspended magnets do consume power, and they require a control box.
 They are also less compact than permanent suspended magnets: a sizeable electric coil is needed in order to generate a powerful magnetic field.
-This makes them less suitable for mobile installations and somewhat more expensive than permanent suspension magnets.
+This makes them less suitable for mobile installations and somewhat more expensive than permanent suspended magnets.

-Cleaning of the block magnet is performed manually (by wiping) or through use of an extractor plate (quick cleaning), by swinging the extractor plate away from the magnet; the Fe particles fall off of the extractor plate as soon as they are moved far enough away from the magnet.
+Cleaning of the block magnet is performed manually (by wiping) or through use of an extractor plate (quick cleaning).
+Hereby you swing the extractor plate away, from the magnet; the Fe particles fall off of the extractor plate as soon as they are moved far enough away from the magnetic field.

-A suspension magnet is hung above a conveyor belt, by means of chains or cables.
+A block magnet is hung above a conveyor belt, by means of chains or cables.
 The addition of these magnets can considerably boost separation yield:

-Placement over band: This position is used for small layer thicknesses (or mono-layers) and when there is no other option due to the potential for magnetization of underlying steel components (such as motors or guide rollers).
+Placement over band: This position is used for small layer thickness (or mono-layers).
+Or when there is no other option due to the potential for magnetization of underlying steel components (such as motors or guide rollers).

 Suspended magnets (block magnets) remove undesirable ferromagnetic (Fe) particles such as iron and steel from material flows containing relatively little Fe contamination.
 They are placed above flat or trough-shaped conveyor belts.
 The metal particles are drawn out of the raw material flow and held by the magnet.
 This results in a pure iron fraction suitable for immediate reuse (recycling).